duosecurity/duo_oam_plugin/README.md

 However, Duo will not provide any further releases or enhancements.

-Duo recommends migrating your application to the Duo Universal Prompt.
-Refer to [our documentation](https://duo.com/docs/universal-prompt-update-guide) for more information on how to update.
+Duo recommends migrating your Duo OAM installation to the [Duo Universal Prompt OAM plugin](https://github.com/duosecurity/duo_universal_oam).
+Refer to [our OAM documentation](https://duo.com/docs/oam#update-the-duo-plugin) to learn how to update and the [Universal Prompt documentation](https://duo.com/docs/universal-prompt-update-guide) for more information.

 For frequently asked questions about the impact of this deprecation, please see the [Repository Deprecation FAQ](https://duosecurity.github.io/faq.html)